sudhirslab/case-copilot-api/README.md

 # case-copilot-api
 A Chat Application Backend that handles and support opening a case and chatting with staff members and the AI assistant.

+> A RESTful API built with FastAPI to manage cases, messages, and attachments, including thumbnail generation for image attachments.

+---

+## Design Choices & Reasoning

+- **FastAPI**: Chosen for its speed, developer ergonomics, and built-in data validation with Pydantic.
+- **In-memory data stores**: Used simple Python lists to mimic database tables for ease of demonstration (DB implementation for future enhancement).
+- **Pydantic models**: Employed for clear data validation and serialization on input/output.
+- **Modular structure**: Split models, routes, and utilities into separate files/directories to keep code organized and maintainable.
+- **Thumbnail generation**: Used `requests` to fetch remote images and `Pillow` for image processing, balancing simplicity and efficiency.
+(There can be other libraries )
+- **User role checks and message validation**: Enforced strict rules about who can message which cases and who can edit messages to mimic real-world permissions.

+---

 ## Objective

 This allow a logged-in user to open a new case for a specific healthcare issue that they want our help with.
 Once opened, a case will be presented to the user as a standard chat UX in our web and mobile apps.
 You will focus on creating data models and an API service to support opening a case and chatting with Medbill AI staff members and the AI assistant.